 Eidos plakountariou, hos kapyrode, apò semidaleos en elaiph teganizomenon.

-With circular shape, as kapyria, made with durum wheat flour, fried in oil.
+It is a kind of cake, as kapyria, made with durum wheat flour, fried in oil.

 Ancient Roman Veal with Allec Sauce VIDEO